Last Updated on April 21, 2023 by Andrew Pirie

 last December, all I did was to stay inside the house and fix things there.
 I also hung some of my sports memorabilia on the walls of our old house so that my relatives and neighbors would get a chance to read my experiences and accomplishments.
 Later some children and teachers came over and interviewed me.”

 These Days Elma Muros is also a TV celebrity, she appeared in a series of the Philippine version of Survivor.
-And also played a role as ‘Coach Rose’ on the Filipino Indie Cinema Film Thelma.
-That tells the story of a runner who Elma shares a similar life story to.
+And also played a role as ‘Coach Rose’ in the Filipino Indie Cinema Film Thelma.
+That tells the story of a runner with who Elma Muros-Posadas shares a similar life story.

-8. Finally, what is Elma Muros Posadas’s message to her idols and young athletes who want to follow her footsteps?
+8. Finally, what is Elma Muros-Posadass’s message to her idols and young athletes who want to follow in her footsteps?

 “Walang imposible sa isang atleta na determinado at gusto ang ginagawa nila.
 Pero kung tamad siya at walang dediskasyon sa ginagawa niya, walang patutunguhan.”